 5. How to upload load files to your Terra workspace

-Now that you have your sample.tsv load file, it's time to upload it to your workspace and link that data!
+After saving your sample file as "tab delimited text", it's time to upload it to your workspace and link that data!
 Within the Data tab, click on the small “+” (to the right of the “Tables” header in the left column) and follow the prompts.

 6. Next steps (to solidify this knowledge)